mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Softmax, temperature and the MSE with the prediction
   - Experimented with MNIST, speech and Specialist models.

-1. Mikolov, Tomas, Ilya Sutskever, Kai Chen, Greg S. Corrado, and Jeff Dean.
-"Distributed representations of words and phrases and their compositionality."
-In Advances in neural information processing systems, pp. 3111-3119.
-2013.
+1. Vinyals, Oriol, Charles Blundell, Timothy Lillicrap, and Daan Wierstra.
+"Matching networks for one shot learning."
+In Advances in neural information processing systems, pp. 3630-3638.
+2016.

-  - Extension of skip gram
+1. Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
+"Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).